courtneysims/World_Weather_Analysis/README.md

 # World_Weather_Analysis
-weather trends for trip planning

 ## Overview

-The purpose of this project is to retrieve information from websites using the application programming interface (API) from 2000 cities around the world for a vacation planning application, PlanMyTrip app.
+The purpose of this project is to retrieve information from the Open Weather Map website using the application programming interface (API) for 2,000 cities around the world for a vacation planning application, PlanMyTrip app.

 ## Results

  The application is customizable to the user input to filter weather preferences and return the expected information:

- potential travel destinations and nearby hotels
+ -potential travel destinations and nearby hotels

- User preference for Max and Min temperature criteria for their vacation Choose four cities, creating a travel itinerary and travel route map.
+ -User preference for max and min temperature criteria for their vacation

+ -Choose four cities, creating a travel itinerary and travel route map

 The weather data was retrieved from a set of 2,000 randomly generated latitudes and longitudes.
-The current weather conditions were captured from the Open Weather map (using respective API key) and saved to a dataframe.
+The current weather conditions were captured from the Open Weather map and saved to a dataframe.

 ![Image](https://github.com/courtneysims/World_Weather_Analysis/blob/168899119ad6d5e02ca10bd5832aedef2d7d9ece/Vacation_Search/prefered_city_dataframe.PNG)